sous-chefs/nagios/README.md

 Description
 ===========

-Installs and configures Nagios 3 for a server and NRPE for clients using Chef search capabilities.
+Installs and configures Nagios server and NRPE client.
+Chef nodes are automatically discovered using search, and Nagios host groups are created based on Chef roles and optionally environments as well.
+NRPE client commands can be defined by using a LWRP, and Nagios service checks applied to hostgroups using definitions in data bag items.

+This is a fairly complicated cookbook.
+For a walkthrough and example usage please see [Opscode's Nagios Quick Start](http://wiki.opscode.com/display/chef/Nagios+Quick+Start).

 Requirements
 ============